What is Cross-Sectional Data Analysis?

 Uses of Cross-Sectional Data

 Cross-sectional datasets are used extensively in economics and other social sciences.
 Applied microeconomics uses cross-sectional datasets to analyze labor markets, public finance, industrial organization theory, and health economics.
 Political scientists use cross-sectional data to analyze demography and electoral campaigns.
 Financial Analysts will typically compare the financial statements of two companies, a cross sectional analysis would be to compare the statements of two companies at the same point in time.
-Contrasting that to time-series data analysis, which would compare the financial statements of the same company across multiple time periods.
+Contrast that to time-series data analysis, which would compare the financial statements of the same company across multiple time periods.

 Sources of Cross-Sectional Data